envoyproxy/ratelimit/README.md

 # Local Cache

-Ratelimit optimally uses [freecache](https://github.com/coocood/freecache) as its local caching layer, which stores the over-the-limit cache keys, and avoid reading redis cache again for the already over-the-limit keys.
+Ratelimit optionally uses [freecache](https://github.com/coocood/freecache) as its local caching layer, which stores the over-the-limit cache keys, and thus avoids reading the redis cache again for the already over-the-limit keys.
 The local cache size can be configured via `LocalCacheSizeInBytes` in the [settings](https://github.com/lyft/ratelimit/blob/master/src/settings/settings.go).
 If `LocalCacheSizeInBytes` is 0, local cache is disabled.